 HMS Prince of Wales takes her place in Cammell Laird’s wet basin next to the RMS Mauretania.

 A particularly striking view.
 Note that the side armour has not yet been fitted.

 This collection contains only one well-known image of HMS Prince of Wales during her fitting-out.
-A High-Angle Control Director is visible top right, both HMS King George V and HMS Prince of Wales carried this particular version.
-HMS King George V was the only of the class to have square scuttles at the Admiral’s day dining and cabin located in the stern.
-Although the scuttles here are clearly round, six rectangular cut-outs appear of be visible in the hull.
+HMS King George V was the only of the class to have square scuttles at the Admiral’s dining and day cabin located in the stern.
+Although the scuttles here are clearly round, six rectangular cut-outs appear to be visible in the hull; the yard considered the square scuttles ‘incapable of watertightness‘.
 At right, next to the ladder, the storage rack for the night lifebuoy can be seen.
 This rack was removed before she sailed for her historic Atlantic Charter meeting.

 Thrown in for good measure; the launch of HMS King George V. Note: the scuttles of the Admiral’s dining and day cabin are not yet present.